-4. Wear looser socks or tights.
+- 4. Wear looser socks or tights.
 Many of the foot's veins can get constricted by fabrics that are too tightly wrapped around the foot.
-Wear socks which wick moisture away from the skin.
-5. It is essential that you tell your chiropodist / foot specialist of any concerns about the circulation to your feet: Chiropodists / Foot Specialists are able to assess the circulation to and perfusion in your feet, ruling our potential vascular disease. \blacklozenge
+Wear socks which wick moisture away from the skin. - 5.
+It is essential that you tell your podiatrist of any concerns about the circulation to your feet: Podiatrists are able to assess the circulation to and perfusion in your feet, ruling our potential vascular disease. •